-Whenever you save an inspection as a draft, a small asterisk (*) will appear beside the title of the checklist, as you can see in the photo below.
+Whenever you save an inspection as a draft, a small asterisk (*) will appear beside the title of the form, as you can see in the photo below.

-That asterisk indicates which inspection checklist has a draft waiting to be completed and filed.
-As long as you have that draft waiting there, you will not be able to create a new inspection for that checklist.
+That asterisk indicates which inspection form has a draft waiting to be completed and filed.
+As long as you have that draft waiting there, you will not be able to create a new inspection for that form.
 You are only able to (A) Edit and complete the draft or (B) Edit and discard the draft that is already in progress.

-You can create inspections on all the other checklists, of course.
+You can create inspections on all the other forma, of course.
 Once a draft is completed and saved, it can no longer be edited.

 2. Drafts Affect Filing.